the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 In the Road to learn React, we will be using [create-react-app](https://github.com/facebookincubator/create-react-app) to bootstrap your application.
 It's an opinionated yet zero-configuration starter kit for React introduced by Facebook in 2016, [recommended for beginners by 96% of React users](https://twitter.com/dan_abramov/status/806985854099062785).
 In *create-react-app* the tooling and configuration evolve in the background, while the focus is on the application implementation.

-To get started, install the package to the application's global node packages, and keep it available on the command line to bootstrap new React applications:
+To get started, install the package to your global node packages, which keeps it available on the command line to bootstrap new React applications:

 {title="Command Line",lang="text"}
 ~~~~~~~~